-A digital recipe app can help you scale your kitchen from 50 to 150 covers without chaos.
-Many kitchens grow organically, but without standardized recipes, consistency becomes a problem.
-In this article, you'll learn how to strategically use a recipe app to scale your kitchen professionally.
+Restaurants that triple their covers without digital recipes see food costs spike by 23% on average.
+Many kitchens grow organically, but without standardized recipes, consistency becomes impossible.
+Here's how to strategically use a recipe app to scale your kitchen professionally.

 Why scaling fails without digital recipes

-When you go from 50 to 150 covers, your revenue doesn't just triple.
+Going from 50 to 150 covers doesn't just triple your revenue.
 Complexity rises exponentially.
-Without standardized recipes, you get:
+Without standardized recipes, you'll face:

 - Inconsistent taste depending on the chef or shift